hadley/adv-r/Function-operators.md

 * negate the result of a predicate function (`base::Negate`)
 * return a default value if the function throws an error (`fail_with`)
 * convert a function that prints output to a function that returns output
+* return the time it took to run the function instead of the result

 ```R
 Negate <- function(f) {